 Step 2: Describe the Business

-This section covers what the LLC’s purpose is.
+This section covers the LLC’s purpose.

 You are allowed to provide more information about what the LLC will do; however, you can keep the included text “The purpose or purposes for which the limited liability company is formed is to engage in any activity within the purposes for which a limited liability company may be formed under the Limited Liability Company Act of Michigan” and not add anything else.